Skip to content

 Prerequisites

-• Basic understanding of macronutrients (carbs, protein, fats)
+• Basic understanding of macronutrients (protein, carbs, fats)

-• Experience with structured exercise or athletic training
+• Experience with structured training programs (running, cycling, lifting)

 • Awareness of personal hydration needs